X-Streamly/x-streamly-clients/java/readme.md

 #### To include

-Add the xstreamly.jar to you project.
+Add all the jars from the dist folder your project.

 #### To use the RESTfull API

-first off you need to import the types
+First off you need to import the types

     import ly.xstream.*;